Comcast/mamba/MAMBA_2_REQUEST_FOR_COMMENT.md

 * Comcast has privately written some code to figure out if a given master playlist has totally demuxed audio and video, partially demuxed audio/video (i.e. some video/audio that is muxed and some audio and/or video that is demuxed (typically SAP), or totally muxed audio/video.
 We should make that public since it might be useful to others. <https://github.com/Comcast/mamba/issues/40>

 * The `playlistType: PlaylistType` for a `HLSPlaylist` should be cached instead of calculated every time.
-Also it should only be present if we are a `VariantPlaylist` (we don't have enough info in a master to figure this out).
-Also, it should be cached, but if a user makes HLS content changes we should throw away the tag (it's technically possible for a user to transform a "EVENT" style playlist into "LIVE" if they really wanted to.).
+Also the `playlistType` should only be present if we are a `VariantPlaylist` (we don't have enough info in a master playlist to figure this out).
+Also, if a user makes HLS content changes we should throw away the cached value (it's technically possible for a user to transform a "EVENT" style playlist into "LIVE" if they really wanted to.).
 Therefore, this should be part of `HLSPlaylistStructure` at some level so we know when the cache should be vacated. <https://github.com/Comcast/mamba/issues/41>

 * It seems like getting the time where some tags occur in variant playlists (possibly with particular data associated with the tag) in the playlist is a common request (at Comcast, we do this, and a user has asked for it as well <https://github.com/Comcast/mamba/issues/29>).
 We should add some syntatic sugar for this to turn it into a one liner function. <https://github.com/Comcast/mamba/issues/42>